Troon-Technologies-LLC/TriQuetaSmartContract/docs/Technical_Document_TriQueta.md

   Only Whitelisted Address can create Drops and Purchase NFTs with Drops.

 ## Instructions for Purchase Drop With Flow

+The above transaction can only be performed by an Admin having an Admin resource that will give the special capability to any user to purchase drop with flow payment.

 To Purchase NFT with any Drop using flow we have to give the following fields: